 Yogurt straining is the process of separating yogurt liquids from yogurt solids to get thick and creamy yogurt.
 It is the traditional way to get thick yogurt that people in the Balkans have been using for centuries.
+Also known as Greek yogurt, Strained yogurt is high in protein and is mainly used for the recipes like dips and desserts that need thicker consistency yogurts.

 If you are using yogurt strainers, they can be used for other things like draining beans or washing fruits and vegetables.
-A yogurt strainer can also be a great tool if you’re fermenting your sauerkraut.
+A yogurt maker and strainer can also be a great tool if you’re fermenting your sauerkraut.

 Why you may need to strain your yogurt?